Degree in Health Engineering La Salle Campus Barcelona

 Objectives

-Learning Outcomes of this subject are:
+Learning outcomes of this subject are:

-RA.1 Fundamental knowledge on robotics terminology.
+RA.1 Fundamental knowledge of robotics terminology.

-RA.2 Fundamental knowledge on research methods.
+RA.2 Fundamental knowledge of research methods.

 RA.3 Characterization of assistive robotics.